Aftermath: 45 - The Garland of the War (2027)

 They exchange a knowing look.

-“Anyway,” Newton continues, “the paper was on motor-circuit diagrams, and, I’ll be honest, I’ve developed a little bit of a practical interest in those, as has Jake.
-It’s like a weird hobby we share, me for obvious reasons, Jake because, well, he was there for that day when Bach had his way with my motor cortex and that kind of needed an explanation, so.
+“Anyway,” Newton continues, “the paper was on motor-circuit diagrams, and I’ll be honest, I’ve developed a practical interest in those, as has Jake.
+It’s like a weird hobby we share, me for obvious reasons, Jake because he was there for that day when Bach had his way with my motor cortex and that needed an explanation, so.
+Yeah.
 We talk about it sometimes.
 I’m interested.
 He’s interested.
-I usually don’t send Jake up to the board, because then it would just become the Newt and Jake show, which is, you know, great for Newt and Jake—less interesting for everyone else.
+I usually don’t send Jake up to the board, because then it would just be The Newt and Jake Show, which is, y’know, great for Newt and Jake—less interesting for everyone else.
 But it’s weird if I never send him up.
 So.
 Thursday was the day.
 I didn’t warn him or anything, but I knew I was gonna do it ahead of time.
 I had him draw out all the circuitry.
 And then I got this other girl, Rebecca, who has a crazy amazing memory, to go up with him and draw the reward pathways.
 We talked about it like normal people for a while, but then I had an idea.”

 Newton finishes slicing vegetables and breaks off to evaluate the relative merits of orecchiette versus tagliatelle.
 He holds the two up, and Hermann points at the orecchiette.
-“Okay, great,” Newton says, shelving the rejected pasta varietal.
+“Okay, great.”
+Newton shelves the rejected pasta varietal.

 “You had an idea?”
 Hermann prompts.